-- 16.1 The payment of all salaries, wages, pensions, and other payments to employees or former employees of the Council and pensioners of the pension schemes administered by the Council shall be made by the Chief Finance Officer, or under alternative arrangements approved and controlled by the Chief Finance Officer. - 16.2 All documents which form the basis of a payment must be in a format approved by the Chief Finance Officer. - 16.3 All documents, including electronically generated documents, which form the basis of a payment, must be signed by the person completing the form and certified by an authorised signatory(s) as required.
+- 16.1 The payment of all salaries, wages, pensions, and other payments to employees or former employees of the Council shall be made by the Director of Corporate and Housing Services.
+Pension Payment arrangements will be administered by the Chief Finance Officer. - 16.2 All documents which form the basis of a payment must be in a format approved by the Chief Finance Officer. - 16.3 All documents, including electronically generated documents, which form the basis of a payment, must be signed by the person completing the form and certified by an authorised signatory(s) as required.
 The completing and certifying signatures can be either manual or electronic.
 Chief Officers must supply and update the Chief Finance Officer with the names, designations, and specimen signatures of such authorised signatories on at least an annual basis.
-In the case of electronic signatures and certification, Chief Officers must supply and update the Chief Finance Officer with the names of Officers authorised to complete and certify electronic documents, again on at least an annual basis.
+In the case of electronic signatures and certification, Chief Officers must supply and update the Chief Finance Officer with the names and designations of Officers authorised to complete and certify electronic documents, again on at least an annual basis.
 Other than in exceptional circumstances, and with the prior approval of the Chief Finance Officer, documents that form the basis of a payment cannot be completed and certified by the same person.